2020 Annual Report of Glencore plc

-- Where we hold minority interests in certain businesses, although these entities are not generally subsidiaries and would not be subject to the Group’s operational control, these interests should be assumed to be subject to these risks .“Business” refers to these and any business of the Group
+- where we hold minority interests in certain businesses, although these entities are not generally subsidiaries and would not usually be subject to the Group’s operational control, these interests should be assumed to be subject to these risks.
+“Business” refers to these and any business of the Group

-- Where we refer to “mitigation” we do not intend to suggest that we eliminate the risk, but rather it shows the Group’s attempt to reduce or manage the risk.
+- where we refer to “mitigation” we do not intend to suggest that we eliminate the risk, but rather it refers to the Group’s attempt to reduce or manage the risk.
 Our mitigation of risks will usually include the taking out of insurance where it is customary and economic to do so

 - “commodity/ies” will usually refer to those commodities which the Group produces or sells